Matrix Compendium

 Transformation matrices

-All the above considerations regarding firstly, the non-commutative nature of matrix multiplication, and secondly the anticommutativity of a vector’s cross product has the following consequences in four alternative ways of constructing the 3D transformation as a 4×4 matrix.
-All four of those alternatives are described in the individual sections below.
+The above considerations—namely, the non-commutative nature of matrix multiplication and the anticommutativity of a vector’s cross product—have important consequences for the four alternative methods of constructing a 3D transformation as a 4×4 matrix.
+Each of these alternatives is described in detail in the sections below.

-1. By transposing the entire 4×4 matrix you will only change the pre- and post-multiplication order (without changing the coordinate system “handedness” or basis vector order).
+1. Transposing the entire 4×4 matrix will only change the pre- and post-multiplication order (without altering the coordinate system’s “handedness” or the order of the basis vectors).

-2. By transposing just, the upper-left 3×3 matrix you will change only the basis vector order (without changing pre- and post-multiplication order).
+2. Transposing just the upper-left 3×3 matrix will only change the order of the basis vectors (without affecting the pre- and post-multiplication order).

-How to detect LH/RH Row/Column-Major Pre/Post Multiplication convention?
+How to Detect LH/RH Row/Column-Major Pre/Post Multiplication Conventions

-Which convention is used in a particular application is unknown.
-Answering the following questions will help to identify it:
+The specific convention used in an application may not be immediately apparent.
+Answering the following questions can help identify it:

-1. How is the translation matrix constructed?
-It is necessary to check how the components of the translation vector XYZ are stored in memory.
-Are they stored next to each other (1a) or are they away from each other (1b)?
+1. Translation Matrix Construction: Examine how the components of the translation vector (X, Y, Z) are stored in memory.
+Are they stored adjacent to each other (1a) or separated (1b)?

-2. Determination of the order in which the transformations (Scale, Rotation, and Translation) are composed.
-Whether it is executed in the order T * R * S (2a) or S * R * T (3b)?
-Or if Matrix Vector multiplication is computed in order M * V (2a) or V * M (2b)?
+2. Order of Transformations: Determine the sequence in which transformations (Scale, Rotation, and Translation) are applied.
+Is the composition executed as T \cdot R \cdot S (2a) or S \cdot R \cdot T (2b)?
+Similarly, is Matrix-Vector multiplication computed as M \cdot V (2a) or V \cdot M (2b)?

-3. It is necessary to inspect how rotation around X-Axis or Z-Axis is stored in memory.
-Is the first in memory stored -sin element (3a) or sin (3b), or in case of rotation around Y-Axis the first in memory is stored sin element (2a) or -sin (2b)?
+3. Rotation Storage: Check how rotation around the X-Axis or Z-Axis is represented in memory.
+Does the first stored element correspond to -\sin (3a) or \sin (3b)?
+For rotation around the Y-Axis, is the first stored element \sin (3a) or -\sin (3b)?

-With the answers to the above questions, the conventions we are looking for can be found in the table below:
+With answers to these questions, the conventions in use can be identified using the table below.

 Question 1